get10acious/rops_h1_poc_analytics/docs/AI_Director_GUIDE.md

-# AI Director's Guide: RewardOps Analytics POC
+# AI Director's Guide: LoyaltyAnalytics POC

 ## 🎯 Complete System Architecture Guide for AI-Assisted Development

-This guide provides comprehensive instructions for using AI development tools (Cursor, GitHub Copilot, etc.) to build the RewardOps Analytics POC.
+This guide provides comprehensive instructions for using AI development tools (Cursor, GitHub Copilot, etc.) to build the LoyaltyAnalytics POC.
 Follow this step-by-step approach to build each component systematically.

 ## 📋 Table of Contents